jeremyf/dotzshrc/README.md

 Those two behaviors are part of my workflow, and any changes should be included.

+I am favoring Selectrum/Consult instead of Ivy.
+The `embark` setup is fantastic.

 ### About Selectrum/Consult

 I'm exploring Selectrum as it's a more narrow focus/cleaner API to the Emacs methods.
 Which, based on history, leads me to believe that this solution will have a better chance of ongoing maintenance.